zilin-huang/CV2X-LOCA/README.md

 - GRNN-UKF
 - CV2X-SDP (named SDP_A_UKF)

 Note: The remaining models compared in the paper can be easily deduced based on the given code.
-Therefore, the authors do not list them all here.

 # Preparation
 Install the dependent package